mayckonx/MBSPasswordView/README.md

 }
 ```

 That's it.
-If you enable biometrics, you get the password and automatically request the TouchID/FaceID every time/ Without write one single line of code! 🤗
+If you enable biometrics, you get the password and automatically request the TouchID/FaceID every time.
+You just need to pass enableBiometrics: true on the start method.😎

 It's done brah!

 You can customize the view.
 In the sample you can see how to access the properties and change it to your preferences.